Cinnamomum Zeylanicum Vs Cassia

 PURE CINNAMON HEALTH BENEFITS

-The health benefits of Cinnamon Zeylanicum are well known.
+The health benefits of Cinnamomum Zeylanicum are well known.
 The results quoted below are animal based and lab/chemistry-based studies.
 Here we list the top 5 properties that scientists have seen in clinical results.

 Antioxidant Activity